1990 American South Conference men's basketball tournament

 The Privateers did not receive an automatic invitation to the 1990 NCAA Tournament.
-Instead, they participated in the 1990 NIT.
+Instead, they participated in the 1990 National Invitation Tournament.

 Format

 All six of the conference's founding members participated in the tournament field.
 They were seeded based on regular season conference records.
 The top two teams were given byes into the semifinals while the bottom four teams were placed and paired into the initial quarterfinal round.

 All games were played at the Convocation Center in Jonesboro, Arkansas.